SivakMykyta/Digital-electronics-1/Labs/01-gates/README.md

 ### 3. Experiment

+ 3.1 Equations:

- 3.1 Verifying the Distributive laws in EDA Playground:
+ 3.2 Verifying the Distributive laws in EDA Playground:

    ```vhdl
 entity gates is